axisgroup/qlik-hooks/docs/introduction/why-hooks.md

 }
 ```

-By using Hooks, we can convert our Class component into a functional component, and manage state without using a Class component.
+By using Hooks, we can convert our Class component into a functional component, and manage state more easily across components in our application.